 “This manufacturing expertise that they have in house, it’s been massively popular with Portuguese consumers and it’s pushed branded items off the shelves,” Planer said.

 Proliferating store brands have pressured even Procter & Gamble Co.
-(PG), the world’s largest consumer-goods company, which cut its earnings and revenue forecasts on June 20 for the second time in less than two months, hurt by slowing sales growth in Europe.
+(PG:US), the world’s largest consumer-goods company, which cut its earnings and revenue forecasts on June 20 for the second time in less than two months, hurt by slowing sales growth in Europe.

 Cincinnati-based P&G has fought back by introducing less- expensive versions of its top brands, such as Pampers Simply Dry diapers.
 Other brands that have held up well against the private-label onslaught by offering high quality at an affordable price include Danone (BN)’s Fantasia yogurt and Henkel AG’s Syoss hair-care line, Planet Retail’s Planer said.